michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ```

 ## Short Description
-This is a R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitRepo: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) in the newsletter of the European Federation of Organisations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
-GitRepo for this R/RStudio version: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).
+This is a R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitHub repository: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) in the newsletter of the European Federation of Organizations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
+GitHub repository for this R/RStudio version: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).

+### Tutorial Overview
+In this tutorial we will read in personnel dosimeter data from dosimetry lab reports in the form of Excel-files.
+To store the data we create a SQLite database and then do some data analysis by querying the data from the database and produce some figures and tables.
+Additionally we will have a a look at the reporting capabilities of R Markdown and discuss parameterized reports and automating reporting tasks.

 ### Ressources and Preparation
-In order to run this R Markdown file you need to install RStudio with R ([RStudio Installer](https://www.rstudio.com/products/rstudio/download/)).
+In order to run this R Markdown file you need to install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) ([RStudio Installer](https://www.rstudio.com/products/rstudio/download/)).
+An alternative IDE to RStudio is the open source IDE [Bio7](https://bio7.org/).
+Bio7 can be extended with plug-ins, among others with an [ImageJ](https://imagej.nih.gov/ij/)-plug-in for image analysis.

 Resources to get started with R: